jumperdenfer/ExtraHardMode/README.md

-# Warning, this Fork wasn't created to purpose a new version of the plugin, i recommand to use the officiel repository
+# Warning, this Fork wasn't created to purpose a new version of the plugin, i recommand to use the official repository

 ExtraHardMode
 =============